vetgenomics/beautiful-jekyll/metagenomics/hungate1000/index.md

 use-site-title: true
 ---

 Below are 400 of the 410 genomes [recently published](https://www.nature.com/articles/nbt.4110) by the Hungate 1000 project.
-These are the 400 publicly available, and below are links to the NCBI GenBank and RefSeq assemblies and FTP sites.
+These are the 400 publicly available.

 The ten that are missing are: